rachitjain123/Bomberman-Game/README.md

 - TO RUN THE GAME ->
 - python3 main.py

-The code is implemented in 3 files person_bomberman_enemy.py ,bcolors_board.py and main.py .Coding Done mainly in 6 classes Person, Bomberman , Enemy  where class Enemy and class Bomberman are inheriting from class Person and there are also three other classes  Board bcolors and main.
-All the functions names are self explanatory and give an indication what the function does.
+- The code is implemented in 3 files person_bomberman_enemy.py ,bcolors_board.py and main.py .
+- Coding Done mainly in 6 classes Person, Bomberman , Enemy  where class Enemy and class Bomberman are inheriting from class Person and there are also three other classes  Board bcolors and main.
+- All the functions names are self explanatory and give an indication what the function does.

 - Size of board used  :-> 42*82
 - Size of object used :-> 2*4